 Goals of the Faculty Learning Community (FLC)

-1. To empower and develop faculty to understand and integrate principles of critical pedagogy management and classroom culture which includes community building.
+To empower faculty with tools for integrating principles of critical pedagogy management and classroom culture with community building.

 To build concrete skills in teaching around critical thinking, writing, oral communication and quantitative reasoning.